 |On-the-job Training||Short-term on-the-job training|

-Job prospects are expected to be very good because of the need to replace the many workers who leave the occupation each year.
+Employment of bartenders is projected to grow 8 percent from 2018 to 2028, faster than the average for all occupations.
+Overall job prospects are expected to be very good because of the need to replace workers who leave the occupation.

 Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, Bartenders,